President and FounderRead more

 Family and Child Education (FACE) Administrative Assistantachichester@familieslearning.org 502-584-1133 x132

-In her role as the Administrative Assistant for the FACE program, Angel Chichester is responsible for maintaining the FACE website, supporting NCFL staff in producing materials for trainings and events, and ensuring cross-departmental communication.
-She brings nearly 10 years of marketing experience to the organization, and worked for Mindful Direction Counseling Services and Exceptional Teens and Adults prior to joining NCFL.
-She has an MBA in Business Marketing from Indiana Wesleyan and a Bachelor of Science in Business Marketing from Northern Kentucky University.
-In her spare time, Angel enjoys singing, playing volleyball, watching movies, hanging out with friends, and just having fun.
+In her role as Communications Coordinator, Angel Chichester is responsible for all publicity and events related to NCFL's Say & Play With Words Louisville initiative.
+She also provides additional support through a variety of internal communications efforts.
+Prior to joining the communications team, Angel served as the Family and Child Education (FACE) Administrative Assistant.
+She has over a decade of marketing experience, working for Mindful Direction Counseling Services and Exceptional Teens and Adults prior to joining NCFL.
+Angel has an MBA in Business Marketing from Indiana Wesleyan and a Bachelor of Science in Business Marketing from Northern Kentucky University.
+In her spare time, she enjoys singing, playing volleyball, watching movies, hanging out with friends, and just having fun.

 Vice President, External Affairsscoughlin@familieslearning.org 502-655-0770